There’s something unforgettable about having kids. But there’s something even more unforgettable about having kids in Thailand.

 - A few days of clean clothes for you and your partner

-Remember, if you get a c-section that means you’re having major surgery, not just delivering a baby.
+Remember, if you get a C-section that means you’re having major surgery, not just delivering a baby.
 You’ll spend a lot of time recovering in the hospital room.

 - Clothes for your baby

-Things to Help You During Delivery
+Things to Help Your Delivery

-Are you planning on delivering your baby at a hospital on the other side of the city?
+Are you planning on delivering your baby at a hospital on the other side of Bangkok?
 You might want to stay at a hotel close to that hospital for the last few days of your pregnancy.

 What to Expect on Delivery Day